yhimanshu22/free-cluely/README.md

 ## Contribution

-If you have any feature requests or bugs, feel free to create PRs and Issues.
+I'm unable to maintain this repo actively because I do not have the time for it.
+Please do not create issues, if you have any PRs feel free to create them and i'll review and merge it.

+If you are looking to integrate this for your company, i can work with you to create custom solutions.